rmorshea/jotting/docs/source/sections/quickstart.rst

 Quickstart
 ==========

-We'll start with a function that uses `requests` to return a response from a url:
+We'll begin with a function that uses `requests` to return a response from a url:

 .. code-block:: python